callumrollo/callumrollo.github.io/content/articles/face_blind.md

 ### Some side effects

 Realising that I suffer from an identifiable medical condition has allowed me to explain quite a few seemingly unrelated issues that I have long struggled with.
-Some of these are obvious (Failing to recognise classmates and colleagues in different contexts, ) others less so.
 Here are some of the less obvious effects of my face blindness:

 - I cannot identify/visualise family resemblance
 - More broadly - I can't identify when people "look similar"
 - I cannot picture people in my head - typically old photographs I have seen many times come to mind instead
 - I sometimes do not identify myself in group photographs
-- I struggle differentiating characters in films, especially if they all have similar clothes (legal thrillers, war films etc.) If a character changes hairstyle/clothes I often think they are a new character
+- I struggle differentiating characters in films, especially if they all have similar clothes (legal thrillers, war films etc.) If a character changes hairstyle/clothes I may think they are a new character
 - I am often anxious in situations where I will meet new people (though, aren't we all?)
 - As a child I frequently got lost/lost track of my parents
 - I was very late to an understanding/appreciation of beauty standards, the effects of makeup etc. I couldn't say until I was in my late teens who was attractive.
 - I cannot connect/identify people in old childhood photographs, photos of celebrities before they were famous etc.

 This may additionally explain why I struggled making friends as a child.
 Or maybe I just had bad vibes idk[ref]Prosopagnosia in children may be overlooked; they may just appear to be very shy or slightly odd due to their inability to recognize faces." lol[/ref].

+### Coda

+Writing this has been quite cathartic.
+I don't know if it will be of help to others, face blindness is a fairly widely acknowledged condition these days.
+If you struggle recognising people, especially in unexpected contexts, perhaps it affects you too!

+Sorry I didn't recognise you last time we met!
+Hope this explains it.

 ### Further reading